 Mount Everest is Earth’s highest mountain, with a peak at 8,848 meters (29,029 feet) above sea level.
-Most who ascend to the top use oxygen masks and tanks above 8,000 meters (26,000 feet).
 To climb Everest without supplementary oxygen means increased risk to the climber.
 Mount Everest near its summit can have weather extremes, deep cold and steep icy slopes.
 Quick, accurate decision-making may be needed.
 Without enough oxygen during the ascent, people cannot think clearly.
 At the summit itself, a person’s oxygen intake is less than one-third that at sea level.

 Habeler and Messner tried again for the summit on May 6, 1978, but only after arguing over whether the exploit was worth it.
-They arrived safely on May 8, but they admitted the ascent took almost everything out of them.
+They arrived safely on May 8, but they admitted the ascent without extra oxygen took almost everything out of them.
 Messner later described the experience this way: